URUGUAYAN CIMARRON - FCI-Standard N° 353

 Eyes: Medium size, almond shape, with inquisitive expression.
 Any shade of brown and in accordance with coat color, the darker the better.
 Eyelids tightly fitting eye ball and fully pigmented.

-Ears: Medium size, set neither too high nor too low, triangular, dropping but not close to the cheeks or in rose shape.
-May be cropped, round looking in shape like puma ears, never more than half their length (except in countries where ear cropping is forbidden by law).
+Ears: Medium size, set neither too high nor too low, triangular, drooping but not close to the cheeks or in rose shape.
+Traditionally cropped in country of origin.

 NECK: Strong, well muscled, not too long.

-Top line: Height at the withers is the same as height at the croup.
-Level or with a slight inclination behind the withers.
+Top line: Level or with a slight depression behind the withers.

 Withers: Well defined.